oopsmails/general-info/virtualbox/kubuntu202103-ProblemAndFix.md

 - Task bar is at wrong place, i.e, not at the bottom ... try Full Screen and the Scaled mode

-- Selected VBoxSVGA instead of VMSVGA
+- Selected VBoxSVGA instead of VMSVGA, even could showing with error, just change it!!!

 - Switch around view :: Scaled mode and Auto resize guest ...